goncalo-floro/41549_HCI_LogBookTemplate/stage0_planning/a_stage_0_planning_problem_identification.md

 Some of the main challenges in habit change include:
 - Lack of motivation: Many people start with enthusiasm but quickly lose interest;
 - Difficulty in maintaining consistency: Forming a new habit requires repetition over time, which can be challenging without proper reinforcement;
-- Influence of environment and society: External factors, such as unsupportive friends or family, can slow down progress or even reverse it.
+- Influence of environment and society: External factors, such as unsupportive friends or family, can slow down progress or even reverse it;
-- Lack of personalization: Each person has a unique journey, and generic solutions may not be effective for everyone.
+- Lack of personalization: Each person has a unique journey, and generic solutions may not be effective for everyone;
 - Absence of an efficient reward system: The human brain responds well to rewards, and the lack of them can make adopting new behaviors difficult.

 # The goal